Skip to main content

 When building or assessing your organization’s IRP, make sure you’ve covered the following ten recommendations:

-Specify the main incident response requirements that you need to follow (NIST, HIPAA, PCI DSS, etc.) along with business-related requirements (response times, recovery strategies, etc.).
+1. Specify the main incident response requirements that you need to follow (NIS2, DORA, NIST, HIPAA, PCI DSS, etc.) along with business-related requirements (response times, recovery strategies, etc.).

-Define what a security incident is.
-Your employees need to know what events are considered security incidents, how to define their severity, etc.
+3. Clearly define incidents.
+Document what constitutes a security incident for your organization.
+Your employees need to know what events are considered security incidents.

-Diversify your IRP by adding levels of possible data breaches, levels of incident severity, types of affected endpoints, etc.
+7. Diversify your IRP by assigning levels to potential data breaches, degrees of incident severity, types of affected assets, etc.

-Plan recovery scenarios.
+8. Plan recovery scenarios.
 Incorporate backup solutions and specify the system and data recovery procedures that should follow a security incident.
+Determine what data and systems are most critical to your business so they are restored first.

-List authorities to whom you need to report incidents in your organization.
-For instance, the GDPR and California’s SB1386 require issuing a public notification in the event of a data breach.
+9. List the authorities or external parties to whom you must report incidents.
+For instance, the GDPR and California’s SB1386 require issuing a public notification in the event of a data breach (include a dedicated data breach response plan within your IRP that outlines clear procedures for notifying affected parties and regulators).

-Improve your IRP based on previous incidents.
-Once you’ve handled an incident, analyze it in depth to update your current IRP with more effective response strategies, procedures, and scenarios.
+10. Improve your IRP based on previous incidents.
+After remediating an incident, analyze it in depth to update your current IRP with more effective response strategies, procedures, and scenarios.

-Some organizations use templates to make their own incident response plans.
-Below are a few ready-made incident response plan templates and examples of other organization’s IRPs for reference:
+Some organizations use incident response plan samples to make their own incident response plans.
+Below are a few ready-made cybersecurity incident response plan templates for reference:

 NIST guidelines for building an incident response program

-The National Institute of Standards and Technology (NIST) provides a series of guides that your organization can use as a baseline for building your incident response program.
+The National Institute of Standards and Technology (NIST) provides guidelines that you can use in your organization to build an incident response program.

-The six phases play an essential role in incident response and overall cybersecurity risk management.
-The Govern, Identify, and Protect phases represent preparation activities.
+These six phases play an essential role in incident response and overall cybersecurity risk management.
+The Govern, Identify, and Protect phases represent preparation actions.
 They help prevent incidents and prepare you to handle them effectively, as well as reduce their impact and improve your organization’s defenses based on lessons learned.

 Detect, Respond, and Recover phases represent the incident response life cycle.
 These phases allow you to discover vulnerabilities, manage and prioritize responses, contain and eradicate threats, and recover from damage.